 A low morphology rate can indicate abnormal shapes or structures of sperms, which can make it difficult for them to fertilize an egg.
 The terminology used for this component may vary, with some labs reporting it as “shape” and others as “structure.”

 Several other factors are also vital in a sperm analysis report or seminal fluid analysis.
 These include pH levels, white blood cell count, and fructose levels.
 A high white blood cell count can indicate an infection.
-However, a low fructose level can indicate a blockage in the male reproductive system.
+However, a low fructose level can indicate a blockage in the male reproductive system. such factors also affects the cost of male fertility test.

 It’s important to remember that interpreting the results of a semen analysis report can be complex.
-It’s always best to discuss the results of an infertility report with a healthcare professional, especially one from the best IVF center in Delhi, like Omya Fertility Centre.

 How to Interpret a Sperm Analysis Report